2015–16 UCLA Bruins women's basketball team

 The 2015–16 UCLA Bruins women's basketball team represented the University of California, Los Angeles during the 2015–16 NCAA Division I women's basketball season.
-The Bruins, led by fifth year head coach Cori Close, play their home games at the Pauley Pavilion and are members of the Pac-12 Conference.
+The Bruins, led by fifth-year head coach Cori Close, played their home games at the Pauley Pavilion and were members of the Pac-12 Conference.
 They finished the season 26–9, 14–4 in Pac-12 play to finish in a tie for third place.
-They advanced to the championship game of the Pac-12 women's tournament where they lost to Oregon State.
-They earned an at-large bid to the NCAA women's tournament where they defeated Hawaii in the first round and South Florida in the second round, before losing to Texas in the Sweet Sixteen.
+They advanced to the championship game of the Pac-12 women's tournament, where they lost to Oregon State.
+They earned an at-large bid to the NCAA women's tournament, where they defeated Hawaii in the first round and South Florida in the second round, before losing to Texas in the Sweet Sixteen.